 - Drive Train – Alignment

 According to TMC RP 214D, internal tire balancing materials are effective solutions to reduce vibrations in the wheel-end.
-EQUAL FLEXX ™ from IMI has double the vibration absorption power as the softest internal balancing compound available.
+EQUAL FLEXX is the only internal balancer that can adapt to road, load and speed and has the power of vibration absorption as the softest internal balancing compound available.
+Hard, round, balance beads made of glass or ceramic cannot absorb or eliminate vibrations in your tires.

 This means that FLEXX will maximize vibration dampening over the life of the tire while never damaging the tire casing, TPMS units, or voiding manufacturer warranties, leading to better tire wear resistance and smoother rides.
 Using FLEXX helps you cut down on wasted energy that leads to uneven tire wear, increased fuel consumption, and agitated drivers.